cschlay/COMP.CS.400-Project/01_lexer/README.md

 Enforcing the naming conventions and having minimal parts for other functionality makes lexical analysis programs mostly same.

-It should noted that the lexer can be fed data with `input()` after it has been already have some data.
+It should noted that the lexer can be fed data with `input()` after it already have some data.
 It seems that after the iteration we cannot iterate it again.
 We can get it as list of tokens and process the list later with `list(lexer)`.